polterguy/phosphorusfive/plugins/extras/p5.csv/README.md

 * [csv2lambda] - Converts from CSV to lambda
 * [lambda2csv] - Converts from lambda to CSV

-The *[load-file]* Active Event, will automatically invoke the *[csv2lambda]*, unless you explicitly tell it not to.
+The *[p5.io.file.load]* Active Event, will automatically invoke the *[csv2lambda]*, unless you explicitly tell it not to.
 To convert a CSV file, you can use the following code.

 ```
-load-file:~/documents/private/sample.csv
+p5.io.file.load:~/documents/private/sample.csv
 ```

 The above code, assumes you have a CSV file in your private documents folder.